cenkozturrk/CleanCodePatterns/UnitOfWork/README.md

 # UnitOfWork Pattern

 ## Purpose
-This project demonstrates the **Unit of Work** pattern in **.NET Core**, ensuring better data management by handling multiple repository operations within a single transaction.
+This layer demonstrates the **Unit of Work** pattern in **.NET Core**, ensuring better data management by handling multiple repository operations within a single transaction.

 ## Features
 - Implements the **Unit of Work** design pattern.